iDestyKK/cs462_gb/hw1/README.md

 The elements in the configuration file (the .dat files) are fixed.
 The tester I provide will not understand anything that is not already there, and will therefore not be able to supply them to your algorithm.
 If you think there is a lack of support for some awesome feature, propose a patch via a pull request and we'll see.

 In any case the configuration file is loaded by the ```read_input_file``` function into a well defined structure, ```hw1_params_t```.
-This include the problem size you are executing as well as the number of threads that will be used (in the ```num_threads```).
-Your algorithm is expected to take this number in account and start the correct number of threads and put them all to work in the resolution of the Jacobi relaxation.
+This includes the problem size you are executing as well as the number of threads that will be used (in the ```num_threads```).
+Your algorithm is expected to take this number in to account and start the correct number of threads and put them all to work in the resolution of the Jacobi relaxation.

 ### Initialization/execution/finalization